SEMTA Commuter Rail: Expansion politics

 Throughout the 1970s and early 1980s SEMTA attempted to expand its commuter rail network as part of an integrated regional transit plan.
 These efforts failed because of funding problems and political disagreement.

 In 1974 the Southeast Michigan Council of Governments (SEMCOG) and SEMTA rolled out a transit plan for rapid transit, bus rapid transit, people movers, and improved commuter rail.
 It included improvements for existing services on the Grand Trunk route to Pontiac and the Penn Central route to Ann Arbor, but not the Chesapeake and Ohio Railway (C&O) route via Plymouth.
 The plan would cost $6.2 billion.

 SEMTA unveiled a smaller plan in 1977 for $1.2 billion in transit projects, to be partially funded by the federal government.
 This plan included two rapid transit lines, three bus rapid transit lines, the Detroit People Mover, and upgrades to existing bus routes.
 For commuter rail SEMTA allocated $42 million, both for the existing Pontiac route and to create service from Detroit to Ann Arbor and Port Huron, but not Plymouth.
 The system would total 120 mi.

 In 1979 the Michigan Department of Transportation commissioned a $350,000 feasibility study for the revival of passenger service over the C&O between Detroit and Lansing, the state capital.
 In 1947 the C&O's famed Pere Marquettes covered the distance in an hour and a half.
-The study included commuter rail service Plymouth, a distance of 24 mi.
+The study included commuter rail service to Plymouth, a distance of 24 mi.
 SEMTA, as in 1974, was non-committal, believing the C&O route "too congested" with freight traffic and preferring to establish service through Wayne County to Ann Arbor over the former Penn Central route, which was now owned by Conrail.
 It was anticipated at that time that SEMTA would assume operation of the existing Ann Arbor commuter service, then operated by Amtrak, by 1984.

 In 1981 SEMTA formally proposed a Detroit–Ann Arbor commuter service, operating over the Conrail route.
 This route already saw three Amtrak intercity trains per day, plus the Amtrak-operated Detroit–Ann Arbor Michigan Executive commuter train, like SEMTA a holdover from private operation.
 SEMTA proposed Conrail would operate the service under contract, with a minimum of eight round-trips per day.
 The Detroit terminus would be a new station near Joe Louis Arena.